-Matcha makes it simple to light brand your licensed content as you publish with our Article Customization feature.
+Matcha makes it easy to lightly brand your licensed content as you publish with our Article Customization feature.
 To get started, just follow the steps below!

 - Matcha will open up a drawer (seen below) where you can begin customizing the article to your liking.
 You’ll be given the option to: